 Blonde Fitness Model Babes versus Brunette Fitness Model Babes

-Blondes and brunettes regularly compete against each other in bodybuilding and fitness competitions, but how do they stack up against each other?
+Blondes and brunettes regularly compete against each other in bodybuilding competitions, but how do they stack up?

 Blondes